Last Updated: May 7, 2020.

 Caption: Estimates from the U.S. Private Sector Job Quality Index, a project from Cornell University Law School and others, indicate that more than 37 million jobs in the United States are vulnerable to layoffs in the short term, many of which are considered low-wage jobs (providing a weekly income of less than $801.47).
 Visualization by Vox.

-Newly added!
-Overviews of Relief Legislation and Eligibility
+Understanding Relief Legislation and Eligibility

 The U.S. Department of Labor Wage and Hour Division has developed a helpful webpage, COVID-19 and the American Workplace, that provides fact sheets, FAQ’s, and posters.
 Topics include common issues employers and employees face when responding to COVID-19, its effects on wages and hours worked under the Fair Labor Standards Act (FLSA), job-protected leave under the Family and Medical Leave Act (FMLA), and paid sick leave and expanded family and medical leave under the Families First Coronavirus Response Act (FFCRA).
 Some resources are available in multiple languages.